thebillington/thebillington/README.md

-Full Stack Engineer with ckground in education and focus on building reliable, maintainable software.
+Full Stack Engineer with background in education and focus on building reliable, maintainable software.
 Currently working at Blue Light Card.

 I am particularly interested in team owned developer experience (DevX), platform engineering and developer productivity.